Open Search

 The two-year, immersion-based program adheres to the American Occupational Therapy Association (AOTA) philosophy of education in which students are viewed as occupational beings who are in a dynamic transaction with the learning context and the teaching-learning process.
 The interaction of the student’s knowledge, critical inquiry, and unique experiences with the learning environment results in a competent healthcare professional.

-In addition to the robust academic curriculum and hands-on practice, students will apply the skills they’ve learned in a current course to fieldwork placements every semester, which is more frequent than other schools.
+In addition to the robust academic curriculum and hands-on practice, students will apply the skills they’ve learned in a current course to fieldwork placements every trimester, which is more frequent than other schools.
 Certification courses are part of the curriculum to help students enter the field with confidence, critical training, and preparation for licensing requirements.

 Student Learning Outcomes